-- 2. Sim reported a conversation in which Howard Neistein asked which foundations are supporting CIJE projects as a means of helping to shape Milwaukee's planning.
-SHH suggested that Milwaukee proceed with its planning and that CIJE, probably through Pekansky, will be im touch when there is relevant funding information to report. - 3.
+- 2. SHH reported a conversation in which Howard Neistein asked which foundations are supporting CIJE projects as a means of helping to shape Milwaukee's planning.
+SHH suggested that Milwaukee proceed with its planning and that CIJE, probably through Pekarsky, will be in touch when there is relevant funding information to report. - 3.
 SE has been working with Roberta Goodman and Ruth Cohen to draft a principal's survey.
 It has been sent to Ellen Goldring for her review.
 Ellen will have the next draft with her when she meets with SF and AH in Israel next week. - 4.
 An agreement has been drafted for the analysis of the educators survey.
-As soon as it is signed by Millwaukee and returnsdrache the analysis of the data will begin...
+As soon as it is signed by Milwaukee and returned, the analysis of the data will begin.

-55 ignment
+ignment

-- 5. Milwhittice has a commission meeting schieduled for Jume 16 at words Jonathan Woocher will be speaking.
+- 5. Milwaukee has a commission meeting scheduled for June 16 at which Jonathan Woocher will be speaking.
 It was agreed that AH will talk with Jon prior to that meeting to be sure that he is up to date on CIJE thinking. - III.
-Next Joint Meeting si^ Jient
+Next Joint Meeting ifgnment